agusmakmun/django-markdown-editor/README.rst

         'jquery': 'true',    # to include/revoke jquery (require for admin default django) }

-    # To setup the martor edito with label or not (default is False)
+    # To setup the martor editor with label or not (default is False)
     MARTOR_ENABLE_LABEL = False

     # Imgur API Keys